On January 21, 1977, "Pink Floyd" released their tenth studio album, "Animals".

 The album closes with the second part of "Pigs on the Wing" and with an optimistic message of love, hope, and brotherhood.

-The iconic album cover, designed by the legendary Storm Thorgerson, was shot at London's Battersea Power Station.
-The pig between the chimneys of the power station was a huge balloon filled with helium gas and connected via cables to the chimneys of the station.
-The task of the photographers was not simple at all.
-The team required three attempts to obtain the desired picture, as it appears on the album cover and this too happened only with the help of editing tricks.
-The camera crew hired a sniper whose job was to shoot the pig in case the balloon was disconnected from its cables.
-On the first day, the crew was unable to pick up the pig and place it between the chimneys so the crew was required to return there the next day.
-On the second day, the pig was disconnected from its shackles, but the crew forgot to invite the sniper for this filming day, and the pig has swept away in the skies of London, advancing towards the flight path of Heathrow Airport and causing flight delays.
-Finally, the pig landed on a farm and its owner called the police and reported that the pig had landed in its territory and scared the cows.
-Only on the third day did the team manage to get a good shot of the pig, but it happened on a sunny day with blue skies, which did not suit the gloomy atmosphere that Thurgson wanted to convey.
-So, in the end, the picture of the pig from the third day of filming was put together with the picture of the power station from the first day of filming.
+The iconic cover of the album was designed and created by the iconic studio "Hipgnosis" headed by Storm Thorgerson and Aubrey Powell, and it was photographed at the "Battersea" power station in London.
+The animal displayed between the chimneys of the power station was a huge balloon in the shape of a pig (created by Waters) filled with Helium and tethered to a makeshift base on the ground.
+The work of photography was not easy at all and it took the team three attempts to get the desired image, as it appears on the cover, and this also happened only with the help of editing tricks.
+The camera team hired a sniper whose job it was to shoot the pig Disconnecting the balloon.
+On the first day, the team was unable to pick up the pig and place it between the chimneys, so the team had to return there the next day.
+The second day, the pig was disconnected from its cables, but the sniper decided that he would not be paid for the first day, and so it happened that the pig flew away and drifted away.
+London.
+It moved towards the Heathrow airport flight path.
+The pig finally landed on a farm and its owner called the police that the pig had landed on his property and was spooking his cows.
+A picture of a pig taken separately was pasted on the photo.

 Despite Waters' attempt to wrap his heavy and dark work in a positive message, a very great dissonance is present between Waters the creator, and Waters the person.
 This masterpiece has become a poignant parody whose arrows are directed toward its creator.
 Waters' domination and tyranny towards his bandmates during the recording of the album, simply scream out, in a way that makes Waters the tragic hero of the musical story he himself created.